robertogonzalva/robertogonzalva/README.md

 - **👀 I'm interested** in some projects how API's, design-development, UX, DX, SEO...
 And similar projects to everything that competes with web technology.

-- **💞️ I like** GitHub, JavaScript, Java, HTML, CSS, PHP, ReactJS, Tailwind CSS, Firebase, Mysql, Supabase, Vaadin, Spring, Laravel, Python...
+- **💞️ I like** GitHub, JavaScript, HTML, CSS, PHP, ReactJS, Tailwind CSS, Firebase, Supabase...

 ## 📫 Contact me
 If you are interested you can reach me by email robertogonzalva@gmail.com